 It’s rare, so it can be difficult to include enough patients in each study to ensure robust results.
 Moreover, it has long been recognised that there are different kinds of PSC, but up till recently they’ve not been clearly defined.
 Indeed, many previous studies have evaluated different groups of patients all together, which runs the risk of skewing research findings, and potentially even masking the effects of potential therapies that could provide benefit in certain populations.

-Research published this week by the International PSC Study Group (IPSCSG), joint first authored by Dr Palak Trivedi (Birmingham, UK), who is a key investigator in UK-PSC, and Dr Tobias Weismüller (Bonn, Germany), looked back at the medical data of 7121 patients with PSC from 1980 to 2010 from 17 different countries.
+Research published in March 2017 by the International PSC Study Group (iPSCsg), joint first authored by Dr Palak Trivedi (Birmingham, UK), who is a key investigator in UK-PSC, and Dr Tobias Weismüller (Bonn, Germany), looked back at the medical data of 7121 patients with PSC from 1980 to 2010 from 17 different countries.
 This represents a huge international collaboration.